 extends north-west and south-east for the space of 200 leagues.
 It is composed of eight or ten principal islands, and many other smaller ones.
 The largest are Bougainville, Choiseul, Ysabel, Gaudalcanar, Malayta, and San Christoval.
 The last-named is stated to be 73 miles long and 23 miles broad at its widest part.
 Malayta is 70 miles long; Ysabel, 120 miles long, and 25 miles in its maximum breadth.
 The sizes of Bougainville and Choiseul have not been ascertained, but they must be of greater area than those named above.
 The structure of these islands is throughout the same; it is a long chain of mountains, often very lofty, which form their axes in the general direction of the group.
-On either side the tains, often very lotty, which form their axes in the general direction of the group.
 On either side the slopes incline gently towards the sea; the shores generally appear low, and often furnished with a belt of mangroves, the edge of which is washed by the salt water.
 An active and vigorous vegetation covers the whole of the land, and it is only here and there that in rare intervals the soil may be seen, or only covered with ferns, or often consumed by fire intentionally.
-The principal islands have all the advantages of extensive land; extended plains and large rivers descend from the hills, and, if we may judge by the trees which cover the land, the soil is of great fertility.
+The principal islands have all the advantages of extensive land; extended plains and large rivers descend from the hills, and, if we may judge by the trees which cover the land, the soil is of great feetility.